 Folks wondered why he was so interested in local history.

 Hal told me they spent three or four hours in a back booth doing what he did best: regaling an audience of one or 100 with his encyclopedic command of local lore.
-While other old timers stopped by to fill gaps or spar with Holt, Willson took notes on napkins, placemats, bank deposit slips, whatever was handy.
+While other old timers stopped by to fill gaps or spar with Holt about a detail recalled differently, Willson took notes on napkins, placemats, bank deposit slips, whatever scrap was handy.
 Only two or three years later did Hal figure out Willson was writing the script for “Music Man,” which premiered on Broadway in 1957.

 Hal’s name never appeared in the musical’s credits.
-But he was never the sort to look, so I did.
+He was never the sort to look, so I did.

 Amity Burroughs Flynn

 Everyone knows the plot of “Music Man”: shyster salesman bilks small town into buying musical instruments; scheme backfires when perp falls for local librarian.
 The success of Willson’s musical comes from his uncanny ability to tap the American character, but two of those characters may have been drawn from Agincourt citizens: Mr and Mrs Ed Flynn.

 Mayor George Shinn, played with doofy endearing pomposity by Paul Ford in the 1962 film, echoes the stories still told locally about one of Agincourt’s own mayors of the 1890s, Ed Flynn (whose story I’ll share next week).
 But Hermione Gingold’s portrayal of Mayor Shinn’s wife strikes even closer to home: Eulalie Mackechnie Shinn must have seemed eerily familiar to those who remembered our own Amity Burroughs Flynn.